gbowerman/wfgeneral/README.md

 A basic word finder toolkit which provides the following functions:

 - __Find words__ - Useful for solving crosswords.
 Put question marks for the letters you don't know.
+Optionally specify letters that must be included or excluded.
   Note: output is limited to 100 words.
 - __Anagrams__ - Finds anagrams based on the letters you enter.
 - __Generate pass phrases__ - Randomly generate a set of passwords based on a combination of words, punctuation and numbers, which suit most password requirements, are relatively easy to remember, with fairly high entropy.